-The NFSI (National Floor Safety Institute) is a 501(c) (3) not-for-profit organization.
-NFSI was founded in 1997 with the intention of preventing slip and fall accidents by educating the public and businesses through informative programming, research, training, and product certification.
+- NFSI (National Floor Safety Institute) is a 501(c) (3) not-for-profit organization.
+NFSI was founded in 1997 with the intention of preventing slip-and-fall accidents by educating the public and businesses through informative programming, research, training, and product certification.
 NFSI certifies flooring materials, coatings, chemical floor-cleaning products, and treatments.

 ANSI and NFSI have devised various detailed standards for measuring the Coefficient of Friction (COF) of a surface.

-The American with Disabilities Act (ADA) was enacted in 1990 to guarantee equal opportunities for individuals with disabilities.
-The ADA made it illegal to discriminate on the basis of disability in employment, transportation, telecommunications, state and local government and public accommodations.
-In 2003 the ADA advisory on surface conditions issued “Bulletin 4” which recommended a static coefficient of friction (SCOF) value of 0.6 for level surfaces and .8 for ramps and inclined surfaces.
+- American with Disabilities Act (ADA) was enacted in 1990 to guarantee equal opportunities for individuals with disabilities.
+The ADA made it illegal to discriminate based on disability in employment, transportation, telecommunications, state and local government and public accommodations.
+In 2003, the ADA advisory on surface conditions issued “Bulletin 4” which recommended a Static Coefficient of Friction (SCOF) value of 0.6 for level surfaces and 0.8 for ramps and inclined surfaces.

-Web Special!
+WEB SPECIAL!
 Send us your surface for testing.
-We can have your results back in under 3 days.
-Contact us to find out more details or additional options.
+We can have your results back in under three days.
+Contact us to find out more details and additional options.